FriendsOfBotble/fob-facebook-catalog-feed/README.md

 ## Configuration

-Available settings:
+Navigate to **Admin Panel → E-commerce → Facebook Catalog Feed** to access the settings page.

+### Settings Page Overview

+The settings page is organized into several sections for easy configuration:

+#### 1. General Settings
-- **Enable/Disable**: Toggle the feed generation
+- **Enable/Disable**: Toggle the feed generation on/off.
+When disabled, the feed URL will return a 404 error.

+#### 2. Product Selection
-- **Include out of stock products**: Choose whether to include products with zero stock
+- **Include out of stock products**: Choose whether to include products with zero stock in the feed
-- **Include variations**: List product variations as separate feed items
+- **Include variations**: List product variations as separate feed items.
+When enabled, each variation (size, color, etc.) appears as a separate item

+#### 3. Product Attributes
-- **Default brand**: Fallback brand name when products don't have a brand
+- **Default brand**: Fallback brand name when products don't have a brand assigned (e.g., "Your Store Name")
-- **Product condition**: Default condition (new, refurbished, used)
+- **Product condition**: Default condition for all products (new, refurbished, or used)

-- **Availability texts**: Customize availability status messages
+#### 4. Availability Settings
+- **In-stock availability text**: Choose from "in stock", "available for order", or "preorder"
+- **Out-of-stock availability text**: Choose from "out of stock" or "discontinued"

+### Settings Page Features

+The settings page includes:
+- **Feed URL Display**: Easy access to copy your main feed URL
+- **Feed Type Examples**: Quick reference for different feed types (all, new, featured, on sale)
+- **Quick Setup Guide**: Step-by-step instructions for Facebook Commerce Manager integration
+- **Copy to Clipboard**: One-click copying of feed URLs

 ## Feed URLs